Science and technology in Israel: Contemporary high-tech industry in Israel

 Currently, Israel has the world's most research-intensive business sector.
 In 2018, 4.95% of its GDP was invested in research and technology.
-Meanwhile, Israel's technology sector plays a crucial role in the country's economy: in 2021, it accounted for around 12% of economic output and 10% of the labour force.
+Meanwhile, Israel's technology sector plays a crucial role in the country's economy.
+In 2021, the Israeli high-technology sector accounted for around 12% of the country's economic output and 10% of its national labour force.

-Competitive grants and tax incentives are the two main policy instruments supporting business research and development.
-Thanks to government incentives and the availability of highly trained human capital, Israel has become an attractive location for the research centres of leading multinationals.
+Competitive grants and tax incentives are the two main public policy instruments in supporting business research and development.
+Thanks to generous government incentives and the availability of highly trained human capital, Israel has become an attractive location for the research and development centers of leading multinational corporations around the world.
 The country's national innovation ecosystem relies on both foreign multinationals and large corporate investors in research and development, as well as on start-ups.

 As of 2019, some 530 foreign research centres were currently active in Israel.
-Many of these centres are owned by large multinational firms that have acquired Israeli companies, technology and know-how and transformed them through mergers and acquisitions into their own local research facilities.
-The activity of some research centres even spans more than three decades, such as those of Intel, Applied Materials, Motorola and IBM.
+Many of these centers are owned by large multinational firms that have acquired Israeli companies, technology and know-how and transformed them through mergers and acquisitions into their own local research facilities.
+The activity of some research centers even spans more than three decades, such as those of Intel, Applied Materials, Motorola, and IBM.

-The high level of technological innovation and number of successful startup companies in Israel has led to the country commonly being referred to as the "Startup Nation", a term coined by Dan Senor and Saul Singer and the title of their 2019 book Start-up Nation: The Story of Israel's Economic Miracle.

-In the late 2010s, Israel saw a sharp increase in the number of technology startups that achieved 'unicorn status' (a financing round at a valuation of $1 billion or more): in 2016, Israel had 10 such startups.
+In the late 2010s, Israel saw a sharp increase in the number of high-technology startups that achieved 'unicorn status' (a financing round at a valuation of $1 billion or more): in 2016, Israel had 10 such startups.
 By 2019, the number had risen to 19.
 Be the end of 2021, 74 tech unicorns had emerged from Israel's tech sector - 33 in 2021 alone.
 The growth in the number of unicorn startups in Israel, together with tech startups maturing to become public companies rather being acquired earlier in their lifecycle, has led to the suggestion that Israel has transitioned from 'Startup Nation' to 'Scale-up Nation'.

-Higher education policy
+Education policy

+Despite its reputation as a 'Start Up Nation', 25% of Israelis are technologically illiterate due to cultural and financial barriers.
+Around 375,000 children in Israel do not have access to a computer at home.